istio/istio.io/README.md

     case, the site URL would be archive.istio.io/v1.3/*.
 Set the label of this site to the name of the facet item created above (V1.3 in this case).

+1. Wait a while (~5 minutes) and browse istio.io and preliminary.istio.io to make sure everything looks good.

 ### Creating a patch release

 A few days before the patch release, the release managers should notify the Doc WG that the release is built and is starting it's long running qualification test.
 At this time, move the doc automation tests to use the new release to verify automated doc testing passes.

-To creating a new patch release, you need to
+To create a new patch release, you need to

 1. Run `make release-A.X.Y`, where `A.X.Y` is the name of the release.
 If it is a security patch, run `SECURITY_PATCH=true make release-A.X.Y`, which will prevent the branch from grabbing latest docs.